The expectation value of the number of loops and the left-passage probability in the double-dimer model: Loops around the cylinder

 To make an explicit connection with Coulomb gas formalism as well as check \eqref{cylinderlong}, we calculate a related observable which is very similar in quantity.
-Suppose in each dimer model above (but now $M$ and $N$ are odd), we insert a single monomer on the corner (see section \ref{monomer}), one at the top-left side and one at the down-left side, and further do likewise.
+The setup is as before, except that in each dimer model (but now $M$ and $N$ are odd), we insert a single monomer on the corner (see section \ref{monomer}), at the top-left side in one of them, and at the down-left side in the other, and further do likewise.
 There is always a path of dimers in the arising double-dimer model, which connects the top boundary of the cylinder to the bottom.
 In this case, the partition function of the double-dimer model leads to the distribution of the winding number of the path around the cylinder, that is

 Motivated by \cite{camia}, we call the LHS of \eqref{lambdacylinderwind} the expectation of the winding operator, $e^{i\beta N_w}$, where the orientation of each winding is considered with equal probability.
 For a very large lattice, we have